32sunny/32sunny/README.md

- <p>Hello, I'm <h1>sunny 👋<h1></p>
+ <h1>Hello, I'm sunny 👋</h1>

 ## 👤 About Me
-  liA dynamic full-stack web developer with expertise in building scalable appcations using modern technologies like JavaScript, React.js, and Node.js.
+ Hi, I'm  dynamic full-stack web developer with expertise in building scalable applications using modern technologies like JavaScript, React.js, and Node.js.
 Known for a passion for problem-solving, a collaborative approach, and thriving in high-pressure environments with complex technical challenges.
 Proficient in integrating cutting-edge technologies and staying updated with emerging tools, frameworks, and best practices.
 Outside of professional commitments, I enjoy continuous learning and personal projects to explore new technologies.

 ---